 IN THIS EPISODE

-Deborah discusses what is beautiful to her and how her sense of beauty has changed, and what someone would see in her garden.
+She shares what is beautiful to her, how her sense of beauty has changed, and what someone would see in her garden.

-She tells the story of making the cover of Playgirl magazine.
+Deborah tells a story about being on the cover of Playgirl magazine.

 Deborah reveals the most important thing in her life and what really matters.